mrkaleArduinoLib/gbj_appsmooth/README.md

 <a id="library"></a>

 # gbj\_appsmooth
 This is an application library, which is used usually as a project library for particular PlatformIO project.
-It unifies and encapsulates the functionality of `statistical smoothing` subsequent samples with help of various generic smoothing libraries, e.g., _gbj_exponential_, _gbj_running_, etc. The encapsulation provides following advantages:
+It unifies and encapsulates the functionality of `statistical smoothing` with valid data range filtering of subsequent samples with help of various generic smoothing libraries, e.g., _gbj_exponential_, _gbj_running_, etc. The encapsulation provides following advantages:

 * Functionality is hidden from the main sketch.
 * The library follows the principle `separation of concerns`.